Be able to add a custom CSS class to a WordPress block gives a control over the styling of that specific block.

 Add custom CSS class

-Although the editor provides some style options for blocks, there are cases when you want to go beyond available options.
+While the editor offers some styling options for blocks, there may be times when you want to customize further.

 Apply CSS styles